olegromanchuk/hotelito/README.md

 - Install Hotelito by downloading the latest release from the [Releases](https://github.com/olegromanchuk/hotelito/releases) page.
 - Create .env file that will contain all the configuration parameters.
 See included .env_example.
 - Create roomid_map.json file that will contain the list of room ID's and their extensions.
 See included roomid_map.json.
+For more details see GH-15 (issue #15).

 ### Install AWS Lambda version

+#### !!!
+Important note for AWS Lambda version !!!
+If you decide to remove the app from AWS Lambda, make sure to remove all the parameters from AWS Parameter Store.
+Otherwise, they will be left there and will be accessible to anyone who has access to your AWS account.
+All other components will be removed automatically as soon as you remove stack from CloudFormation.

 - Create .env file that will contain all the configuration parameters.
 See included .env_example.
 - `cd cmd/hotelito-aws-lambda`
 - Run "setup_aws.sh".
 This script will create necessary parameters from .env in the AWS Parameter Store.
+- Run `sam deploy --guided`.
+This will create a CloudFormation stack with all the necessary components.

 ### Helpful links:
 #### Cloudbeds